-- Dry wiping your dishware prior to cleaning them will significantly reduce the amount of FOG entering your grease trap.
+- Dry wiping your dishware before cleaning them will significantly reduce the amount of FOG entering your grease trap.

 - Another way to control grease is by discarding food wastes with other solid waste.

 - Get your kitchen staff trained on how to manage FOG.
 This may not sound as important, but it will help you in the long run.

 How to maintain your grease trap

 - To avoid undesirable consequences, it is imperative to keep your grease trap on a regular schedule.
 After all, it is no fun dealing with sewer blockage and backups.
 Most locations have a law that requires establishments to maintain and clean their grease traps every 90 days, while some states have laws that require the same every 60 days.

 - Have a proper installation of your grease trap if you find out that it is very little or no grease accumulation in your grease trap, it is likely that it wasn’t installed correctly.

 - Using enzymes and solvents to clean your grease trap is not a good idea.
 While it may seem convenient at first, it will lead to more significant issues later on.
 Solvents do not break down FOG, they just separate it from water.
 This will lead to more and more grease entering the waste system which ultimately leads to clogging.
 Some cities and states prohibit the use of enzymes and solvents.

 - Always hire a professional for installation or maintaining your grease trap.
 Not only will they get the job done as required, but they are also in compliance with state and federal laws.
 Sedco plumbing technicians are highly experienced in the installation, maintenance, and repair of grease traps.
 Highly reputed for consistent quality service and intensive customer care, Sedco Plumbing is recommended by many clients.